-Motorcycles have long been a favorite in China for personal transportation, passenger vehicles and cargo transportation in rural China, but they’re now facing unprecedented challenges in China.
+Motorcycles have long been a favorite for personal transportation in China, passenger vehicles and cargo transportation in rural China, but they’re now facing unprecedented challenges in China.
 The motorcycle market in China doesn’t have a long history but that hasn’t prevented China from being the world’s largest producer of motorcycle for twenty consecutive years, growing from an annual production of 300 thousand units to over 200 million, accounting for about half of the world’s total motorcycle production.

 Tough time for road motorcycles